-There are video games that seniors can play online with others and I would highly recommend it for any senior who is willing to give it a try.
+There are video games that seniors can play online with others and I would highly recommend them to any senior who is willing to give them a try.
 It can cost absolutely nothing and can lead to many hours of fun and stimulation.

-One of my favorite video games for older adults are the Wii Consoles – there are a nice variety of games geared towards sports or puzzles and more.
+One of my favorite video game systems for older adults are the Wii Consoles – there are a nice variety of games geared towards sports or puzzles and more.